Distributionally Robust Optimization with Moment Ambiguity Sets: Introduction

 For the case that $\xi$ is multi-variate, i.e., $p>1$, there typically do not exist explicit semidefinite programming representations for the cone $K$ and its dual cone $K^*$.
 However, they can be approximated efficiently by Moment-SOS relaxations (see \cite{JNieAtruncated,JNieLinearOptMoment}).

 This paper studies how to solve the equivalent optimization problem \reff{eq:DRPOequiv} by Moment-SOS relaxations.
-In computation, the cone of $Y$ is usually expressed as a Cartesian product of linear, second-order, or semidefinite conic constraints.
-A hierarchy of Moment-SOS relaxations is proposed to solve \reff{eq:DRPOequiv}, which is equivalent to the distributionally robust optimization \reff{md:ecDRPO}.
+In computation, the cone of $Y$ is usually expressed as a Cartesian product of linear, second order, or semidefinite conic constraints.
+A hierarchy of Moment-SOS relaxations is proposed to solve \reff{eq:DRPOequiv} globally, which is equivalent to the distributionally robust optimization \reff{md:ecDRPO}.
+It is worthy to note that our convex relaxations use both ``moment'' and ``SOS'' relaxation techniques, which are different from the classic work of polynomial optimization and DROM problems.
+In most prior work, usually one of moment and SOS relaxation is used, but rarely two are used simultaneously.
 Under some general assumptions (e.g., the compactness or archimedeanness), we prove the asymptotic and finite convergence of the proposed Moment-SOS method.
+The property of finite convergence makes our method very attractive for solving DROM.
 To check whether a Moment-SOS relaxation is tight or not, one can solve an $\mathcal{A}$-truncated moment problem with the method in \cite{JNieAtruncated}.
 By doing so, we not only compute the optimal values and optimizers of \reff{eq:DRPOequiv}, but also obtain a measure $\mu$ that achieves the worst case expectation constraint.
 This is a major advantage that most other methods do not own.
 In summary, our main contributions are: \begin{itemize}

-\item We solve distributionally robust optimization problems whose ambiguity sets are given by constraints of moments.
-A Moment-SOS relaxation method is applied to solve them.
+\item We consider the new class of distributionally robust optimization problems in the form (\ref{md:ecDRPO}), which are given by polynomial functions and moment ambiguity sets.
+The Moment-SOS relaxation method is proposed to solve them globally.
+It has more attractive properties than prior existing methods.
+Numerical examples are given to show the efficiency.

 \item When the objective $f(x)$ and the constraining set $X$ are given by SOS-convex polynomials, we prove the DROM is equivalent to a linear conic optimization problem.